microsoft/sqldev/pages/ruby/rhel/ruby-rhel-1.md

   - /ruby/rhel/step/1
 ---

 > In this section, you will get SQL Server 2017 running on your RedHat Enterprise Linux machine.
-After that you will install the necessary dependencies to create Ruby apps with SQL Server
+After that you will install the necessary dependencies to create Ruby apps with SQL Server.

 ## Step 1.1 Install SQL Server
 {% include partials/install_sql_server_linux_rhel.md %}